pipeseroni/pipes.sh/README.rst

 ===============

 pipes.sh was originally created by @msimpson and posted to the `Arch Linux Forums`_ in early 2010.
-It was also later posted to `Gist_` with a license clarification.
+It was also later posted to `Gist_` released in the public domain..

 .. _Arch Linux Forums: https://bbs.archlinux.org/viewtopic.php?pid=728932#p728932
 .. _Gist: https://gist.github.com/msimpson/1096939